Freckled duck: Social behaviour

 A highly gregarious species, the freckled duck is known to have flock sizes ranging from 10 to 100 individuals, especially outside of breeding season.
 During breeding season, these flocks often break up into smaller sub-units, scattered throughout wetland and swamp systems.

 Despite these large flock sizes, this species is lacking in demonstrative displays towards one another, with only cryptic gestures and few interactions towards fellow flock mates.
 The rare interaction that is observed within this species is usually of a quarrelsome nature.

 Bathing

 While there has been little research into the bathing behaviour of the freckled duck, it is known that a body of water (e.g. a swamp or dam) is essential for many natural behaviours such as feeding, mating and bathing.
-Freckled ducks have been observes preening both within water and after emerging from water while in a roosting position.
+Freckled ducks have been observed preening both within water and after emerging from water while in a roosting position.
 There is no evidence that the freckled duck dust bathes or requires any other substrate for bathing.